 Relevance to the DiverIMPACTS goals

 The case study will allow experiencing the contribution of crop diversification to the improvement of biodiversity and to the economic competitiveness of farmers (both organic and conventional).
-It will allow showing the technical, economic, and environmental advantages of the agricultural practices focused on the project while facilitating their adoption as strategies capable of having positive effects on the local communities (enhancement of short production chain, valorization, and recovery of local varieties for the preparation of local food and products).
+It will allow showing the technical, economic, and environmental advantages of the agricultural practices focused on the project while facilitating their adoption as strategies capable of having positive effects on the local communities (enhancement of short production chain, valorisation, and recovery of local varieties for the preparation of local food and products).

-Laura Ridolfi, ASR, case study leader
+- Laura Ridolfi, ASR, case study monitor